Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Experiments

 \subsubsection{Depth inconsistency mask}

-As shown in Table~\ref{table:ablation}, the results illustrate the effectiveness of our proposed depth inconsistency masks.
-Using our depth inconsistency masks to filter out the dynamic objects can improve the depth evaluation results, no matter whether the multi-scale feature fusion block or the robust knowledge distillation is adopted.
+As shown in Tables~\ref{table:ablation} and ~\ref{table:dynamic}, the results illustrate the effectiveness of our proposed depth inconsistency masks.
+Using our depth inconsistency masks to filter out the dynamic objects can improve the depth evaluation results, regardless of whether a multi-scale feature fusion block or robust knowledge distillation is adopted.
 The depth inconsistency masks improve the performance of the teacher network as shown in Table~\ref{table:ablation}.
-As mentioned in Sec.~\ref{sec:robust}, the robust depth prediction in dynamic regions will mislead the pose network through the re-projection loss.
-Therefore, using the depth inconsistency masks to filter out the dynamic regions during training improves the pose prediction and hence improves the single-frame depth prediction.
-The limitation is that our depth inconsistency mask is base on the camera motion assumption, and additional methods are required for static frames like stationary masks~\cite{godard2019digging}.
+As mentioned in Sec.~\ref{sec:robust}, the robust depth prediction in dynamic regions will mislead the pose network through the photo-metric loss.
+Therefore, using the depth inconsistency masks to filter out the dynamic regions during training improves the pose prediction, which in turn improves the single-frame depth prediction.
+We use the threshold parameters as $\alpha=2$ and $\beta=0.85$ for both KITTI and Cityscapes.